alissatroiano/Slangman/PROJECTSTORY.md

 - The user loses the game when the Slangman figurine is complete and they are out of guesses.

 ##### Differences
 - Unlike classic Hangman, Slangman is **not limited to 8 guesses**.
-Because a lot of Gen Z words and phrases are abbreviated, Slangman was built with custom functionality, so the number of guesses varies based on the length of the current word.
+Because a lot of Gen Z and Millenial words and phrases are abbreviated, Slangman was built with custom functionality, so the number of guesses varies based on the length of the current word.
 - Slangman is animated, so he waves his arms around (in a comical cry for help from the user).

 ## How I built it